-ency), and then add these marks to ve a m ency), and then add these marks to ve an o Structure [out of 10] Vocabulary [out of 10] Fluency [out of 10] 9-10 The candidate demonstrates ability to use a variety of structures accurately and consistently.
+Oral Assessment Criteria grid (0548/5) Give a mark out of 10 for each category (Structure, Vocabulary and Fluency), and then add these marks to give an overall total out of 30.
+Mark Structure fout of 10 Vocabulary fout of 10 Fluency fout of 10 Mark 9-10 The candidate demonstrates ability to use a variety of structures accurately and consistently.
 There may be errors when sophistication is attempted, but the examiner is convinced that the candidate is confidently in control of the structures used.
 The candidate shows enough command of vocabulary to respond with some precision.
 Shades of meaning are achieved and some sophisticated information/ideas are communicated.
 There will be only the occasional misuse of vocabulary.
 The candidate shows sustained ability to maintain a conversation and to contribute at some length.
 The candidate can respond to change in direction of the conversation and perhaps initiate new topics.
 Pronunciation and intonation are appropriate, with only the occasional slip.
 7-8 There may be mostly simple structures, but some more complex sentences will be attempted successfully.
 There will be some errors but these will not impede communication.
 The candidate has a sufficient range of vocabulary to convey information and ideas but there is lack of precision.
 Vocabulary is not wide or varied.
 The candidate responds relevantly to questions and at a length which makes frequent prompting unnecessary.
 Stress and intonation patterns are generally accurate.
 Little effort is required by the listener.
 5-6 The candidate will be uneasy and error-prone when venturing beyond simple structures.
 However, simple accuracy will often be achieved and communication will be maintained.
 Vocabulary conveys simple ideas and information clearly but lacks precision.
 There is some searching for words and hesitation when going beyond simplicity.
 The candidate makes a real attempt to respond to questions.
 S/he may need frequent prompting and will tend to offer one sentence at a time, but keeps conversation going.
 Some noticeable inaccuracy of stress and intonation, but unlikely to impede communication.
 3-4 Responses will usually be single words or very simple sentences - with errors.
 Error will tend to blur but not obscure communication.
 Vocabulary will sometimes be inadequate to convey even simple ideas and there will be frequent pauses.
 Responses tend to be brief and widely spaced.
 The candidate has to be encouraged to go beyond the single word response.
 Stress and intonation inaccuracy causes some communication difficulty, but candidate can usually be understood by a sympathetic listener.